REDUCING OUR FOOTPRINT FROM THE FACTORY TO YOUR FRONT DOOR

 The lived-in look.
 It is a style that never goes out of fashion.
 Handy too, as keeping hold of your clothes for a long time is the most sustainable thing you can do.
 At JACK & JONES, we are all about designing quality clothing that lasts — it is literally woven into the fabric of what makes us, us.
 Check out The LAB to see our process in action and read our guide to taking care of your clothes here.
 Any rips and tears can be fixed with our repair kits or with help from our in-store repair service (available in selected stores).
 We are increasing our recycling initiatives to reuse and repurpose what is already out there.

 Taking good care of your clothes means less washing — something we can all get behind, especially when that also means you are saving water and energy (great for your utilities bill).
-We want to make caring for your products easy, which is why we have created a handy Caring for your Clothes guide and why we are rolling out simplified care instructions sustainably printed on certain jeans, trousers and outerwear.
+We want to make caring for your products easy, which is why we have created a handy Caring for your Clothes guide and why we are rolling out simplified care instructions printed on certain jeans, trousers and outerwear.

 Want to keep your favorite pair of blues?
 Fixing your clothes with our handy repair kits.
 Visiting your local tailor or repair shop is much better for the environment (and your wallet) than buying something new.
 You can also bring your items to pop-up in-store repair stations that we set up every month or so in some of our biggest stores.
 We currently have services available in Antwerp, Barcelona, Copenhagen, Hamburg, Istanbul, Milan, Stockholm and Utrecht, with plans to expand.
 Contact us here, to get more information about the repair kits.

 At some stage, even the best quality clothes will no longer be wearable.
-From the beginning of 2022, our partnership for textile recycling means you can bring in your old clothes for recycling.
+From 2022, our partnership for textile recycling means you can bring in your old clothes for recycling.
 After leaving our stores, items get taken to a sorting facility to determine what their next best possible use is — reuse over recycling is the mindset here.
 Items that can be reworn are redistributed as secondhand.
 Some clothing gets re-spun into yarn to produce new fabric.
 Other items become material for cleaning or insulation.
 Even the dust produced during the recycling process is pressed into briquettes for the cardboard industry.
 Anything that is not suited to one of these actions is used as a combustible material to produce energy.
 This initiative will be in 10 stores to start, and we have plans to roll it out to even more.